Home » Recipes » Pasta & Pizzas » Best Fettuccine Alfredo

 Alfredo Sauce

-• In the same pan add a stick of butter.
+• In the same pan add butter.
 Scrape the bottom of the skillet to release any browned bits.

 • Once melted, whisk in flour for 1 minute until mixed in thoroughly.
 Add salt and pepper.